Yue Xin (activist)

 Yue Xin (岳昕; born c.
-1996) is a Chinese student activist and graduate from Peking University who disappeared on 23 August 2018, following her participation in the Jasic labour dispute.
+1996) is a Chinese student activist and graduate from Peking University who participated in the Jasic labour dispute.
 A Marxist and feminist, she was known for her advocacy of labour and women's rights prior to her disappearance.

 In April 2018, Yue led #MeToo-inspired protests against Peking University's attempted cover up of sexual assault allegations made against their staff.
 Later that year, she joined striking workers at the Jasic Technology plant in Shenzhen and became a leading member of the Jasic Workers Solidarity Group.
-Yue disappeared shortly afterwards and was last heard from in January 2019, when Guangdong police circulated a video of her confessing to various crimes and denouncing her own activism.
+Yue disappeared shortly afterwards on 23 August 2018, and in January 2019, the Guangdong police circulated a video of her confessing to various crimes and denouncing her own activism.
+In August 2023, Photon Media wrote that Yue Xin has been released and is working and volunteering in a library-related NGO in her spare time.

 BBC News described Yue as one of China's most influential left-wing activists of 2018.

 Early life

 Yue Xin was born and raised in the city of Beijing and graduated from High School Affiliated to Renmin University of China in 2014.
 She then enrolled in Peking University's School of Foreign Languages and graduated in 2018.

 In an interview with Yazhou Zhoukan, Yue discussed much of her personal life, noting that she became interested in politics in middle school after reading Liu Yu's Details of Democracy.
 She described herself as a liberal during this period in her life, and upon reaching high school she became increasingly more interested in the living standards of workers and peasants.
 Yue also attributed her decision to become an activist to her witnessing of the 2013 Southern Weekly incident.

 Yue credits Chinese feminist activists Liu Yu and Xiao Meili as her primary influences.